day8/re-frame-10x/README.md

 ### The expansion triangles in the data browsers don't work any more.
 But they used to.

-* (when running your app), in Chrome, go to `devtools` (F12), choose the `Application` Tab and then select (on the left) `Local Storage` and clear out what's there.
+* (While running your app), in Chrome, go to `devtools` (F12), choose the `Application` Tab and then select (on the left) `Local Storage` and clear out what's there.
 Restart your app.
 Fixed?
 (Warning this removes your `re-frame-10x` settings)
-* if the problem persists, the nuclear option is to open a new Chrome tab and browse to `chrome://settings/resetProfileSettings`.
+* If the problem persists, the nuclear option is to open a new Chrome tab and browse to `chrome://settings/resetProfileSettings`.
 Multiple people have confirmed this works, but it's a bit too destructive.
-* can you tell us (in the Clojurians #re-frame slack channel) what you did immediately before the problem showed up.
+* Tell us (in the Clojurians #re-frame slack channel) what you did immediately before the problem showed up.
 We're still trying to track down the reasons.

 ## How does it work?